martinthenth/goal/README.md

   end
 end

-defmodule MyApp.SomeController do
+defmodule AppWeb.SomeController do
-  use MyApp, :controller
+  use AppWeb, :controller

-  alias MyAppWeb.MySchema
+  alias AppWeb.MySchema

   def show(conn, params) do
     with {:ok, attrs} <- MySchema.validate(:show, params) do